Industry Insights 6 min read

 AI will keep improving.
 The tools available today are better than last year, and next year’s will be better still.

-But translation isn't just about converting words.
-It's about carrying meaning, tone, and intent from one language to another.
+But translation is not just about converting words.
+It is about carrying meaning, tone, and intent from one language to another.

-That's a human skill.
-And for anything that matters—your contracts, your brand, your first impression—it's still worth investing in.
+That is a human skill.
+And for anything that matters.
+Your contracts, your brand, your first impression.
+It is still worth investing in.